ebp-nor/workshop-2024/day1_genome_assembly/00_introduction.md

 We also try to give links to relevant GitHub repositories and publications/preprints, at least the most essential, across these GitHub pages.
 This is meant for your own enjoyment and interest.

+## Logging into Saga

+You should be able to log into Saga by typing this on the command line: ssh <username>@saga.sigma2.no

+Then you can navigate to the working area:
+`cd /cluster/projects/nn9984k/work/`

 |[Next](https://github.com/ebp-nor/workshop-2024/blob/main/day1_genome_assembly/01_GenomeScope2.md)|
 |---|